Coffee in Italy is a culture you must taste to understand

 It’s a long list.
-However, it’s nothing compared to that bastion of bad taste, that despicable, grotesque coffee stain on the international coffee landscape.
+(In fact, check out these gift ideas for Italian coffee lovers at the website 1MillionGiftIdeas.)
+However, the long list above is nothing compared to that bastion of bad taste, that despicable, grotesque coffee stain on the international coffee landscape.

 A big reason I once thought of drinking coffee in the same terms as drinking snake blood is Starsucks.
 Its coffee is as bitter as a Hollywood divorce and nearly as expensive.
 Its coffee menu is longer than Denny’s.
 Yes, it’s a nice variety but the recipes were contrived in a corporate office in Seattle.
 Italian coffee has been passed down from generations since it arrived in Venice in the mid-16th century.
 Go ahead.
 Walk into a rough-and-tumble bar in Rome and order an “iced, half-caff, ristretto, venti, four-pump, sugar free, cinnamon, dolce soy skinny latte.”
 (Yes, someone at Starsucks really ordered this once.)
 You’ll get tossed out right onto your Yankees cap.